nurmuhammet-ali/oxg/readme.md

         );
     });
 ```
 Some old browser like IE 8 are caching files that has been already requested.
 Even if that file has been changed, IE 8 will still load old file in which it might be bad.
-To disable cache, we can add method `cache()` and give false value to it
+To disable cache, we can add method `cache()` and assign false value to it
 ```js
 oxg.get('file.txt')
     .cache(false)